Biol551-CSUN/Martinez_final_proj/README.md

 ## Jocelyn's Final Idependent Project Repository

-Project Description: Analysis for endangered plants and their underlying threats.
+Project Description: Analysis for extinct plants and their underlying threats.

 ---